15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Another popular place to eat in Estonia is Olde Hansa which is quite expensive, but you’re paying for the experience too, so if you want medieval dining, then I suggest you head there!

-TOUR: Feeling really hungry?
-Then indulge in a Tallinn food tour!
-Book yours here.
+Feeling really hungry?
+Then why not indulge in an Estonian food tour?

 foood in tallinn